dstl/Noisify/docs/index.rst

 The API Documentation / Guide
 -----------------------------

-Full documentation of the noisify API, generated from doc strings.
+Full documentation of the noisify API

 .. toctree::
    :maxdepth: 2